Can you really make your hair thicker, naturally?

 In another study, this time with the vitamin E taken internally, the numbers of hairs on the scalp increased by an amazing 34.5% percent after 8 months.
 This has to be one of the most intense volume boosters around - and it's completely natural.

 If you're a woman experiencing hair thinning, and are unsure about your iron intake, having your blood iron levels checked is a good place to start.
-Iron deficiency is the most common nutrient deficiency in the world and women are the most affected.
+Iron deficiency is the most common nutrient deficiency in the world and women and girls are the most affected.

 Having low iron doesn't always mean obvious symptoms, but it is frequently linked to a host of hair problems such as thin hair, slow hair growth and hair loss.